voleynik/pms/README.txt

 -6- Adjust URL variable in PMS through “Manage Environments” clicking on gear icon in right-top corner.
 	(can be localhost when running in JVM).
 -7- Add two headers: Content-Type=application/json and Accept=application/json
 -6- Run manually all 25 test cases.
-First 6 should be run only once.
+First 6 should be run in sequence and only once.

 =- Test in Docker